 Use social media to make every week EMS Week

-EMS Week, which occurred last month, has gone from a 1974 Presidential proclamation designed to raise awareness of the EMS service, to a nationwide feast of corn sugar drenched donuts and espresso-laced coffee provided to responders by their agencies and hospitals to show their appreciation for the hard work and agency victories accomplished during the year.
+EMS Week, which occurs every May, has gone from a 1974 Presidential proclamation designed to raise awareness of the EMS service, to a nationwide feast of corn syrup-drenched donuts and espresso-laced coffee provided to responders by their agencies and hospitals to show their appreciation for the hard work and agency victories accomplished during the year.

-While it isn't necessarily possible to serve breakfast every morning of the year or hold award banquets every Saturday night, we can still recognize our responders and celebrate their victories using the tools of Social Media.
+While it isn't necessarily possible to serve breakfast every morning of the year or hold award banquets every Saturday night, we can still recognize our responders and celebrate their victories using widely accessible social media best practices.

 I know some agency leaders are going to say they recognize their responders for the work they do not just during EMS Week, but all year long.

-Here are four simple ways leaders and agencies can generate that evidence of recognition and advocacy using the current tools available through Social Media:
+Here are four simple ways paramedic chiefs and EMS agencies can generate recognize and advocate for providers using the current tools available through social media:

 When you receive a commendation, one of your crews goes above and beyond, or there is a positive outcome for a patient thanks to the hard work of your responders, recognize them in a timely blog post.
-While you’re thanking the crew for their job well done (which you supposedly do already) be sure to ask a few questions to help craft your blog post into a compelling narrative.
+While you’re thanking the crew for their job well done, be sure to ask a few questions to help craft your blog post into a compelling narrative.

 2. Recognize your responders on Instagram

 Everyone loves pictures.
-So after you’ve thanked the crew and engaged them in a subtle interview, take that camera out of your pocket and snap their photo for use in both the blog post and your agency’s Flickr account.
+So after you’ve thanked the crew and engaged them in a subtle interview, take that camera out of your pocket and snap their photo for use on the blog and in your Instagram stories.

 3. Recognize your responders on Facebook